When You Realize Your Relationship Is Over

 Concern from Loved Ones

-Even though we know what is going on in a relationship on a personal level, it does not mean that we should ignore the opinions of the people around us.
+Even though we know what is happening in a relationship on a personal level, it does not mean we should ignore the opinions of the people around us.

-It is often useful to pay attention to the remarks that friends and family make about how a particular relationship seems to affect one’s mood, outlook, and development if these remarks are offered with genuine concern.
+It is often helpful to pay attention to the remarks that friends and family make about how a particular relationship affects one’s mood, outlook, and development if they are offered with genuine concern.

-At other times, the people outside the relationship may be in a better position to notice certain dysfunctions or toxins that have become the ‘new normal. ’
+At other times, the people outside the relationship may be better positioned to notice specific dysfunctions or toxins that have become the ‘new normal. ’

 Self-Reflection